jimenan-iguazio/website/content/en/docs/external-add-ons/feature-store/feast/feast.md

 +++
-title = "Introduction to Feast" description = "Overview of Feast for feature storage, management, and serving" weight = 10
+title = "Feast as a Feature Store" description = "Overview of Feast's feature store components" weight = 10

 +++